-Trustees must also appoint an appropriately qualified/experienced CFO (business manager) who deals with the detailed financial procedures of the trust.
+- Trustees must also appoint an appropriately qualified/experienced CFO (business manager) who deals with the detailed financial procedures of the trust. - The CFO should be employed by the trust and ESFA approval must be obtained if a trust is proposing in exceptional circumstances to appoint one who will not be an employee.